PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Introduction

-\IEEEPARstart{P}{oint} clouds have emerged as a fundamental representation in reverse engineering, indoor scene modeling, robot grasping, and autonomous driving.
-Their surface normals, defining the local structure of the underlying surface to the first order, play a major role in these applications.
-Many deep neural networks have been proposed for more accurate normal estimation \cite{zhou2022refine, DeepFit, Adafit, NestiNet2019, Geometry-Guided, PCPNet:2018, DeepIterative,lihsurf}, and they surpass the conventional methods \cite{MultiNormal2019, HoppeDDMS92, Zhang13, Bao, HF-cubes, Zhang13} indeed.
-But their performance drops significantly on raw point clouds since they are trained on synthesized datasets \cite{DeepFit, Adafit} only, and the unseen target domains have considerable distribution shifts.
-An illustration can be seen in \fig~\ref{fig:teaser} where the point clouds of LiDAR, Kinect, and synthetic datasets show three different characteristics.
-It is a challenge to annotate point-wise normal precisely for the noisy data from various scanners, which makes them inaccessible to supervised learning that requires massive pairs of point positions and normals.
-Consequently, it is more desirable to estimate accurate normals for raw point clouds scanned by common sensors, such as Kinect and LiDAR, without resorting to normal annotations, as shown in \fig~\ref{fig:teaser}.
+} \IEEEPARstart{P}{oint} clouds have emerged as a fundamental 3D representation in a wide range of applications including reverse engineering, indoor scene modeling, robot grasping, and autonomous driving.
+The surface normal of point clouds, which defines the first-order local structure of the underlying surface, plays a crucial role in these applications\cite{Rui2023GCNO, MultiNormal2019, HF-cubes, PCPNet:2018}.
+A large number of deep neural networks have been proposed for accurate normal estimation \cite{zhou2022refine, DeepFit, Adafit, NestiNet2019, Geometry-Guided, PCPNet:2018, DeepIterative, lihsurf, MDRNet}, and these networks outperform conventional methods \cite{MultiNormal2019, HF-cubes, least_squares, Zhang13, Bao, Jets, HoppeDDMS92} on synthesized benchmark datasets.
+However, their performance on raw point clouds drops significantly because they are not trained with real data and there exists a domain gap between real and synthetic data.